Every morning, after feeding my cats, I put some nuts out for my Crow Family. Some days there’s something extra.

 After gulping down the large piece of bread, I expected the seagull to decimate the lunch meat next, instead he grabbed the last half of the bread, and attempted to choke it down.
 I am guessing he might have been impeded by his bulging crop which still contained the first piece of bread.
 He persisted, and while he was otherwise engaged, the crows were able to gather the remainder of the sandwich meats in peace, but not without letting the seagull know whose territory it really was.

 Still valiantly attempting to get that second piece of bread down, the seagull did not see the crow sneak up behind him.
-The crow gave the seagull’s tail feathers a good, hard tweak.
+The crow gave the gull’s tail feathers a good, hard tweak.
 I could not help laughing, so the picture is a little blurry.
-It was a brilliant move, with his mouth full, there was not much the seagull could do but swallow the insult.
-He was still trying to swallow the bread…
+It was a brilliant move, with his mouth full, there was not much the gull could do but swallow the insult since his beak was still engaged in trying to swallow the bread!

 Learn how to connect more deeply with animals, restore balance to your life, increase intuitive skills, and help heal the Earth with live Reiki and shamanic teleclasses, available worldwide.